 Denver, CO, Schools with Sewing Classes

-Denver sewing enthusiasts can find programs at one community and one technical college, which are described below.
-Along with a summary of the program options and learning outcomes, the following resource includes a comparison table with essential school information, such as the cost of attendance.
+Denver sewing enthusiasts can find programs at the technical college described below.
+Along with a summary of the program options and learning outcomes, you can check out a table with essential school information, such as the cost of attendance.

-- Students who are looking for additional programs in sewing can study at Emily Griffith Technical College.
+- Students who are looking for courses in sewing can study at Emily Griffith Technical College, which offers an upholstery program.
 This school is less than one mile from downtown Denver.

 Comparison of Schools

-As noted on the table below, each of the featured schools has an open admissions policy for degree-seeking students.
+As noted in the table below, this school has an open admissions policy for degree-seeking students.
 The table also includes information about program costs, the percentage of first-time students who return after one year and graduation rates.

-Sources: *NCES College Navigator, **Arapahoe Community College, ***Emily Griffith Technical College.
+Sources: *NCES College Navigator, **Emily Griffith Technical College.

 Emily Griffith Technical College

-Emily Griffith Technical College provides more than 500 classes in subjects that cover health sciences, design, business and technology.
+Emily Griffith Technical College provides more than 24 career-training programs in subjects that cover health sciences, design, business and technology.
 Classes are available in the mornings, evenings and on the weekends.
 There are also apprenticeship and job training opportunities for students who want to transition into entry-level careers upon completing their degrees.
-The school offers a variety of sewing certificate programs that can be earned in a year or less.
+The school offers sewing-related courses focused on upholstery via its Continuing Education Division.